signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/3-tem-get-started.md

 - **Travel rates**

-To access the different views in this section, use the search field or the **Travel and Expense Management overview** in the top bar to navigate to the explore all view.
+To access the different views in this section, use the search field or the **Travel and Expense overview** in the top bar to navigate to the explore all view.

 ### Setup Wizard

-The setup wizard is designed to streamline the basic setup for ExFlow Travel & Expense Management.
+The setup wizard is designed to streamline the basic setup for ExFlow Travel & Expense.
 This user manual will guide users through the steps, ensuring the setup process is straightforward and easy to complete.

 Go to: **Travel & Expense overview --> Setup wizard**